robertkeizer/startup-website-grabber/README.md

 ## Usage

+### constructor( callback )
+`callback` takes the form of `( err, instance )` and is called when the initial loading of the module is done.
+Not using the callback results in a race condition when attempting to load and use providers.

 ### grab( *howMany=100*, *providerName="500"*, callback )
 Start to grab links and emit them.
-Both *howMany* and *providerName* are optional. `callback` takes a single optional error as an argument.
+Both *howMany* and *providerName* are optional. `callback` takes a single error as an argument.

 ### availableProviders()
 Returns a simple array of names of providers; Right now only 500 Startups is used.